 CR - conversion rate.
 This is the ratio of clicks on an offer link placed on a lander compared to your leads.

-ROI - return of investments.
+ROI - the return of investments.
 This is the ratio between the profit and the costs.
 The higher the ROI, the better.
 Positive ROI is colored green, while negative ROI is shown in red.

 EPV - earn per visit.
 This is how much you’ve earned per visit on average.